 Slack Authorization Roadblocks

-Depending on your organization's Slack security measures in place, you may not be able to install the Atrium Slack App without assistance from a Slack Workspace Owner.
-That is due to the settings depicted in the screenshot below that prevent Apps from being installed without approval-
+Depending on your organization's Slack security measures in place, you may not be able to install the Atrium Slack App yourself without assistance from a Slack Workspace Owner.
+You will run into this limitation if your organization has the "Require App Approval" setting, pictured below, turned On.

 Changing/Cancelling Slack Notifications

-Making any changes or cancelling Slack Notifications that have been set up are as simple as following the steps above to navigate to the Notifications menu and adjusting from there.
-We've made another video with those steps -
+Making changes to or cancelling Slack Notifications that have already been set up is as simple as following the steps above to navigate to the "Schedule Slack Updates" functionality and adjusting from there.
+We've made another video with those steps: